JannisHoch/copro/docs/index.rst

 CoPro
 =========================

-This is the documentation website CoPro, a machine-learning tool for conflict risk projections based on climate, environmental, and societal drivers.
+This is the documentation of CoPro, a machine-learning tool for conflict risk projections.

 A software description paper was published in `JOSS <https://doi.org/10.21105/joss.02855>`_.